 CITY CENTRE TOURS

-As the name implies, these free walking tours provide information about the city centre of Hamburg, including historical details about significant sites and landmarks in the area.
+As the name implies, these free walking tours provide information about the city center of Hamburg, including historical details about significant sites and landmarks such as the canals, the Alster river, the old town, and its neighborhood

 These are essentially introductory tours, providing general information about the city and its history while taking you to some of the most notable locations.